mutualmobile/lavaca/assets/wiki/Models-and-Collections.md

 </code></pre>
 <pre class="runable validation-events"><code>person.set('age', 131);
 </code></pre>
-You can stop a model from generating events by setting its `suppressEvents` property to `false`.
+You can stop a model from generating events by setting its `suppressEvents` property to `true`.

 For more information about events, see [Understanding Event Dispatchers](Understanding-Event-Dispatchers).